 Have you ever plugged something into an outlet only to find the device doesn’t work?
 At first, you may suspect mechanical failure, but it might actually be a problem with your outlet.
 Though you take them for granted, electrical outlets can fail under some circumstances.
-You should know the signs of wear-and-tear to recognize when you need to install new electrical outlets.
+Knowing the signs of wear and tear can help you recognize when its time to install new electrical outlets.

 What Causes an Electrical Outlet to Fail?

 Electrical outlets may fail for several reasons.
-Three of the most common causes include:
+Four of the most common causes we see in our line of work are:

 - Backstabbed wiring: Wires can be forced into a connector instead of through the screw terminals to connect the outlet and switch.
 Often, these loose connections lead to premature burnout of the wires.